dentonescu/cv-samples/wifiequ/linux/ARCHITECTURE.md

 ## Extensibility ideas

 - Add HTTP streaming in `wifiequd` so the equalizer can power a web UI.
-- Expand `wfq_wifi_signal_read` to poll the real driver instead of the mock generator.
 - Persist configuration samples so scans can be replayed offline.

 ## Related